jspenger/dare-project-tlaplus/README.md

 To trigger TLAPS to check the proofs, use the keyboard command `COMMAND-G-G`.
 Using TLAPS may require some further installation.

+## Screenshots
+Instead of running the models and proof checkers, we have included screenshots and PDFs of the models and proofs in the `screenshots` directory.

 ## Project scope

 The project consists of three parts.